TheSilvered/nest/README.md

 ```
 { 1, 2, 3, 4, 5 } = arr
 arr.4 -- last item
-arr. -1 -- also last item
+arr.-1 -- also last item
 ```
-With the negative index a space is needed to separate the dot `.` and the hyphen `-` because together create an nonexistent operator `.-`.

 You cannot index an array directly with variable names, those need to be inside parenthesis otherwise they will be treated like strings.